OA book business models

 - Description.
-The model is for a publisher to support the cost of OA titles by selling advertising space on or within the OA content or the publisher website.
+The model is for a publisher to support the cost of OA works by selling advertising space within the OA work or on the publisher website.

 - Example.
 Bookboon offers 1500 gratis OA ebooks in seven languages, 800 of which are textbooks and the remainder of which are travel guides and "books for business professionals."
 PDFs are freely downloadable.
 The titles are financed with "a low number of high quality advertisements," which are capped at 15% per book.
 A Open Equal Free blog post by Jonathan Davidson describes the advertisements as being "targeted towards professional or student audiences," and further remarks that "Given the potential for employers to endorse some skill sets and knowledge bases through textbooks via this system, if it’s adopted on a large enough scale, the arrangement may have implications for the materials being taught."